yuriescl/runoverssh/README.md

   -r, --hostsfile [file]     use the list of hosts from a file (one host per line)

-  -n, --nopw                 no password (use ssh directly instead of sshpass) -l, --log                  save ssh output (default: runoverssh.log) (append) -q, --quiet                disable ssh screen output
+  -n, --nopw                 no password (use ssh directly instead of sshpass) -a, --args                 specify the arguments to be passed to the script file -l, --log                  save ssh output (default: runoverssh.log) (append) -q, --quiet                disable ssh screen output